Tonight Starring Jack Paar: On-air resignation and return

 Paar was often unpredictable and emotional.
 The most notorious example of this kind of on-screen behavior was demonstrated on the February 10, 1960, show, when one of his jokes was cut from a broadcast by studio censors.
 The joke in question involved a woman writing to a vacation resort and inquiring about the availability of a "W.C."
 The woman used that term to mean "water closet" (i.e., bathroom), but the gentleman who received the letter misunderstood "W.C." to mean "wayside chapel" (i.e., church).
 The full text of the joke is:

 NBC censors replaced that section of the show with news coverage and failed to inform Paar of their decision.
 On February 11, 1960, Jack Paar quit the show.
 As he left his desk in the middle of the program, he said:

 Although Paar had earlier told his announcer Hugh Downs of his intention to quit the show, Downs at first thought Paar was joking.
 He expected the host to return to the stage, but the abrupt departure left Downs to finish the broadcast himself.
 While Paar traveled outside the country, his disappearance became a national news event.
-The entire broadcast of this episode exists on audio tape from WMCT in Memphis.
+The entire broadcast of this episode exists on audio tape from WMCT in Memphis, with video footage of the incident appearing on YouTube in 2024 - taken from a 16 mm kinescope.

 Urged to return to the show by his friend Jonathan Winters, Paar reappeared on March 7, 1960, strolled on stage, struck a pose, and said, "As I was saying before I was interrupted...".
 After the audience erupted in applause, Paar continued, "I believe my last words were that there must be a better way of making a living than this.
 Well, I've looked... and there isn't."
 That line produced a burst of laughter from the audience.
 He then went on to explain his departure with typical frankness: "Leaving the show was a childish and perhaps emotional thing.
 I have been guilty of such action in the past and will perhaps be again.
 I'm totally unable to hide what I feel.
 It is not an asset in show business, but I shall do the best I can to amuse and entertain you and let other people speak freely, as I have in the past."